 Make it practical

 The coffee table is the hub of social activity in your living room.
-Start by looking for a coffee table with a focus on functionality – maybe it has a lower shelf with storage baskets, or drawers to provide a handy place to stash remotes, coasters, reading glasses or any other everyday essentials that typically cause coffee table clutter.
-Our Rushbury Painted coffee table is a perfect choice, it’s crafted from oak and hand painted in a choice of six different colourways and comes with a choice of two different handles to suit every decorating scheme.
-But if painted isn’t your thing, check out our range of beautiful and practical coffee tables.
+Start by looking for a coffee table with a focus on functionality - maybe it has a lower shelf with storage baskets, or drawers to provide a handy place to stash remotes, coasters, reading glasses or any other everyday essentials that typically cause coffee table clutter.
+Our Rushbury Painted coffee table is a perfect choice, it's crafted from oak and hand painted in a choice of six different colourways and comes with a choice of two different handles to suit every decorating scheme.
+But if painted isn't your thing, check out our range of beautiful and practical wooden coffee tables

 Start with a tray

 A tray is your styling secret weapon.
 It's easy for a handful of items on a coffee table to look cluttered but artful arranged on a tray and all of sudden you have a tidy design that feels purposeful.
 A tray is useful for giving structure and symmetry to a coffee table, anchoring the table top with items that might otherwise feel like they're "floating"in space.
 Plus on a practical level, when you want to clear off the table top for eating or playing games, you only have to move one thing rather than several.

 Nothing makes for a cluttered surface more than a large collection of small knick-knacks but displaying only large items can look heavy and cumbersome.
 To keep your coffee table balanced, vary the scale of display items and stack or group like objects together.
 A central object grounds the display, while smaller displays of equal visual weight balance it out.

 Make it personal

 Let the objects on your coffee table tell a story about your passions and memories.
 A grouping of sea shells collected from a holiday, hand-me-down candle sticks or roses snipped from your own garden are all great ways to give your living room a personal twist.